Navigation: Home | Order Books | Calendar | Contact | Articles | Beliefs | Youtube Videos | Rumble Videos

 13. We hold that Messiah died on the 4th day of the week, and rose from the dead just before dawn on the Sabbath, and that this was the first Sabbath in the counting of Sabbaths in the Torah.
 We hold that the Exodus chronology places the 50th day on the weekly Sabbath, and that the Sabbath after which 50 days, seven Sabbaths, and seven weeks, are counted was the annual Passover rest day, Nisan 15.

-14. We hold to biblical food laws, and that forbidden fat should not be consumed.
+14. We hold to biblical food laws, and that forbidden fat should not be consumed (that of the organ cavity of the cow).
 We also hold that no one should poison their body by means of sorcery or alter their genetic code away from the design that the Most High Created.
 We also hold that no person should attempt to change their gender or act like the opposite gender, but like the men and women the Creator designed us to be.

 15.We reject attributing any moral authority to a central human judicial system beyond the trying of capital crimes as defined in Torah, property disputes, and personal injury disputes.
 But we do ascribe authority to Torah observant judges to advise on all matters and that should anyone illegitimately go against such advice or Torah instruction, it will be up to the Most High to chastise that person, and it will not be allowed to deprive that person of life, property, nor to injure them physically.